Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules/worldEvents/README.md

 - **Event Management**: Supports multiple events with configurable start and end dates.
 - **Player Interaction**: Tracks player-specific event data and interactions.
-- **Dynamic Event Behavior**: Includes unique mechanics for each event, such as spawning entities or granting rewards.
+- **Dynamic Event Behavior**: Includes unique mechanics for each event, such as spawning entities, granting rewards, or engaging in boss fights.
 - **Logging and Persistence**: Logs event-related actions and persists player data across sessions.

 ## Event Configuration